 See my sample Lauterbrunnen Itineraries (click to open in a new tab) to give you an idea of how you can spend 1, 2, or 3 days in Lauterbrunnen.
 That post has 9 sample itineraries to help you visit the three best attractions in Lauterbrunnen: Mannlichen, Schilthorn, and Jungfraujoch.

 Most of us have seen it before on social media, messages sent by our friends, the town with flower-decorated chalets with a massive waterfall cascading behind.
 When I first saw it, I just could not believe it!

-Imagine, if there’s this beauty in every city, every town, or every village in the world, no one will be depressed, I guess.
+Imagine, if there’s this beauty in every city, every town, or every village in the world, no one would be depressed, I guess.

-When I, who is a traveler by heart, discovered Lauterbrunnen, unexplainable wanderlust came to me.
-Like, I was telling myself, this is something I need to visit before I die.
+When I, a traveler by heart, discovered Lauterbrunnen, unexplainable wanderlust came to me.
+I was telling myself that this is something I need to visit before I die.